Stonehenge and the Return of Grian: The Season for a Reason

 Though they continue to honor the ancient priests, the mostly self-appointed Druids of today have no real links to ancient practitioners; today – with the exceptions of those standout individuals and small groups who believe fervently in all things supernatural – they are mostly a reverent spiritual movement aligned with the natural world, including environmental protection.

-Trying to keep the main thing the main thing.
+Anyway, I’m just trying to keep the main thing the main thing.
 And the beginning of a new solar year is a thing to be revered.

 I have been to Stonehenge several times.
 But though I don’t buy into superstitions, I freely admit that in that unique ancient site, on that particularly moving midwinter day, I sensed a palpable feeling of profoundness.

 So here it is – the rising of the new solar year at Stonehenge.
+As celebrated, in one form or another, worldwide.